iAmSomeone2/tex-pack-helper/README.md

   </ul>
 </ul>

-### Solutions Provided by tex-pack-helper
+### Solutions Provided by texpackhelper
 * It can automatically make a list of the files to use in the neural net.
 * Output files are analyzed and reclassified based on common output issues.

 ## Important Notes
-* tex-pack-helper is still in extremely early development.
+* texpackhelper is still in extremely early development.
 * User-friendliness will improve as the project progresses.

 ## In Progress